Freddy Tarnok: Philadelphia Phillies

 On June 1, 2024, Tarnok was claimed off waivers by the Philadelphia Phillies.
 After two scoreless appearances for the High–A Jersey Shore BlueClaws, he worked to an 0–3 record and 6.33 ERA with 28 strikeouts across 21 1/3 innings pitched with the Triple–A Lehigh Valley IronPigs.
 On November 4, Tarnok was removed from the 40–man roster and sent outright to Lehigh Valley; he subsequently rejected the assignment and elected free agency.

 Miami Marlins

 On December 29, 2024, Tarnok signed a minor league contract with the Miami Marlins.
-In 12 appearances for the Triple-A Jacksonville Jumbo Shrimp, he posted a 2-2 record and 4.79 ERA with 44 strikeouts across 41 1/3 innings pitched.
+In 12 appearances for the Triple-A Jacksonville Jumbo Shrimp, he posted a 2–2 record and 4.79 ERA with 44 strikeouts across 41 1/3 innings pitched.
 On June 15, 2025, the Marlins selected Tarnok's contract, adding him to their active roster.
-In five appearances for Miami, he posted a 1-0 record and 2.45 ERA with 10 strikeouts and one save across 7 1/3 innings pitched.
+In five appearances for Miami, he posted a 1–0 record and 2.45 ERA with 10 strikeouts and one save across 7 1/3 innings pitched.
+Tarnok finished the season with Jacksonville Jumbo Shrimp winning the Triple A National Championship against the Las Vegas Aviators.
 On November 5, Tarnok was removed from the 40-man roster and sent outright to Jacksonville.
 He elected free agency the following day.

+Hiroshima Toyo Carp

+On November 22, 2025, Tarnok signed a one-year, $1.5 million contract with the Hiroshima Toyo Carp of Nippon Professional Baseball.

 Personal life

 Tarnok's parents are Jeff and Neung.
-He has a brother, Christopher, and a half-brother, Nick.
+He has 2 half brothers Christopher and Nick.
 Through his mother, Tarnok is of Thai descent.